HOME

 The Old Jesuit Colleges of Bahia and Rio de Janeiro

-BRAZIL, 2008, the bicentenary of two medical schools
+BRAZIL, 2008, the bicentenary of two medical schools, Scott 3037-3038

 The issue marking the bicentennial of the Faculties of Medicine in Bahia and Rio de Janeiro (UFRJ) alludes to old Jesuit colleges in each of those cities.
 Manuel da Nóbrega in 1552 founded the college in Terreiro de Jesus (Jesus Square), the historic center of Salvador (also called Salvador da Bahia or Bahia to distinguish it from other Salvadors).
 It was run by the Jesuits until their expulsion in 1759, and was attended by the poet Gregório de Mattos and Fr.
 Antonio Vieira, SJ.
-The nearby Cathedral, built between 1604 and 1656, was originally the college church.
+The nearby cathedral, built between 1604 and 1656, was originally the college church.
 At that time it was the largest Jesuit college outside Rome.

 The following year, 1553, St. Ignatius created the Province of Brazil and named Nóbrega as first superior of its 30 Jesuits.
 Under the direction of Nóbrega, another college was founded in 1567 on Morro do Castelo (Castle Hill), the historic heart of Rio de Janeiro.
 After the expulsion of the Jesuits from Brazil both institutions became conveniently available and had been used to house, in each city, the Royal Military Hospital of that city.

 In 1808 the Portuguese Royal Court moved to Brazil to avoid falling into the hands of Napoleon Bonaparte.
 The Prince Regent Dom João, later King João VI, created in Brazil institutions of higher learning including courses in medicine and surgery in Rio de Janeiro and Salvador da Bahia.
 In that year the School of Surgery of Bahia was established, the first medical school of Brazil at the old Jesuit College in Bahia; and the School of Anatomy, Surgery and Medicine was founded in the former Jesuit College that had begun on Morro do Castelo in Rio de Janeiro.
 The courses were at first directed by the University of Coimbra in Portugal.
 In 1813, both schools were reorganized and transformed into medical-surgical academies.
 In 1826 they began giving their own degrees independently of Coimbra.
 In 1832, they became independent medical schools.
 Eventually both outgrew their original buildings, moved to the new sites pictured on the stamps and became incorporated into Federal Universities as Faculties of Medicine.
-The old Jesuit college building in Bahia, however, still houses a museum of Brazilian Medicine, including books, furniture and equipment connected with the earliest medical courses.
+The old Jesuit college building in Bahia, however, still houses a museum of Brazilian medicine, including books, furniture and equipment connected with the earliest medical courses.
 Morro do Castelo in Rio was leveled between 1920 to 1924 with all its buildings and used as landfill.

 St. Ignatius College, Rio de Janeiro